xapp-ai/documentation/docs/channels/channel-lex.md

 1. Select "Create a role with basic Amazon Lex Permissions"
 1. Take note of the ID of your newly created bot
    - You will add it to the policy we create below
+1. Delete the first intent that is created for you automatically.

 ### Create Lex V2 Channel